bbcoelho/bbcoelho/README.md

 ### ⛏️ Now working... at Bkper Inc. with Google Apps Scripts and Node.js

 ### 📚 Now studying...
-Web Development, Domain-Driven Design and Test-Driven Development
+Web Development, DDD and TDD